CURING LIVE ROCK

 with their place and position.
 You are now

-It cannot be overstated to go slow at first.
+It cannot be overstated to go slowly at first.

 Remember any copper will kill all the good